 Through the Innovation Voucher, IDSI UK worked with University of Plymouth's Dr Mohammed Zaki Ahmed, who came up with a solution and built a data transmitter-receiver system that the device could utilise.
 Field tests in Aberdeen confirmed that the ultra-compact system can reliably transmit and receive data from six miles underground.
 Using the new telemetry system, IDSI UK can now market a product that gathers, transmits and analyses data in a way that will be valuable to oil and gas companies.

 Founder and Director of IDSI UK, Colin Tattersall, said:

 “For more than a decade we have had the vision to create a device that would combine different instruments to provide a range of accurate measurements for oil companies.
-Working with Plymouth University has enabled us to complete this vision by producing a device to transmit and analyse the data, allowing companies to make decisions based on the most accurate information.
+Working with the University of Plymouth has enabled us to complete this vision by producing a device to transmit and analyse the data, allowing companies to make decisions based on the most accurate information.
 I couldn’t fault the experience we had of working with the University.
 They were always happy to help and Dr Ahmed came up with a solution that has performed perfectly in our field tests.
-We hope this will be the first of many collaborations with Plymouth University and we are already in discussion with them on working together in the future.”
+We hope this will be the first of many collaborations with University of Plymouth and we are already in discussion with them on working together in the future.”

 Dr Mohammed Zaki Ahmed, of the School of Computing and Mathematics, said:

 “The request from IDSI was an unusual and challenging one, because it focused on a very uncommon type of communication link for a very niche application.
 This made it a really interesting project that has already given me real life examples I can use in my teaching.
 Despite having some thoughts of their own on which technology to use, IDSI were very flexible and open to new ideas.
 They allowed me space to explore other avenues and gave me a free rein to pursue the approach I thought would work best.
 This resulted in real innovation – they have a product that is genuinely unique and will blow the competition away.”